James R. Biard: Finisar

 In 2006, Honeywell sold the VCSEL group to the Finisar Corporation, which hired Biard on half time as a consultant Senior Scientist for the Advanced Optical Components Division in Allen, TX.
-While working for Finisar, Biard has been issued a total of 28 engineering patents related to the design of 850 nm VCSELs and photodiodes used for high-speed fiber optic data transmission.
+While working for Finisar, Biard was issued a total of 28 engineering patents related to the design of 850 nm VCSELs and photodiodes used for high-speed fiber optic data transmission.

 On June 7, 2014, Biard participated in a Shining Mindz workshop titled "Meet The Inventor Camp (LED)", which allowed children to build circuits that use LED technology for optical communication and measurement.
 The children could also take pictures with Biard and get his autograph.
 On October 15, 2014, Texas A&M University's College of Engineering published an article titled "ECE professor leads way to Nobel Prize", which focused on Biard's invention of the GaAs infrared LED and discussed his career in the field of optoelectronics.